RECETOX/MSMetaEnhancer/paper/paper.md

 ![Schematic overview of MSMetaEnhancer annotation workflow. \label{fig:scheme}](scheme.png)

 The tool processes the spectral library by iteratively executing all steps for each entry until no new metadata is found.
-This happens for each spectra record in the provided file.
+This happens for each spectral record in the provided file.
 Since it takes some non-trivial time for the services to respond to a query, this task is suitable for the asynchronous approach, making the tool computationally efficient.
 Additionally, results containing all metadata related to a compound are cached, making access to all available metadata for a compound result in only a single query.
 For services with limited access rate (i.e., PubChem), we implemented a throttling mechanism -- maximizing performance while mitigating restrictions from the requested webservice.